 - These must fit over your medium weight liner gloves and your heavy weight climbing gloves without constriction.
-Larger is always better than smaller. - These down mitts serve as a backup in case you drop a glove or your hands are simply too cold in the heavy weight gloves and need a warmer option (gloves PLUS mitts).
+Larger is always better than smaller. - Hopefully you will be able to climb in your heavy weight climbing gloves all the way to the summit and back because gloves offer you a lot more dexterity than mitts.
+These down mitts serve as a backup in case you drop a glove or your hands are simply too cold in the heavy weight gloves and need a warmer option (gloves PLUS mitts).